ietf-wg-acme/acme/draft-ietf-acme-acme.md

 [Other certificate contents]
 -----END CERTIFICATE-----
 ~~~~~~~~~~

+An ACME client MAY attempt to fetch the certificate with a GET
+request.
+If the server does not allow GET requests for certificate
+resources, then it will return an error as described in
+{{post-as-get}}.
+On receiving such an error, the client SHOULD fall
+back to a POST-as-GET request.

 A certificate resource represents a single, immutable certificate.
 If the client
 wishes to obtain a renewed certificate, the client initiates a new order process